Wads01/CSARCH2---Cache-Simulation/README.md

   <img src="https://github.com/Wads01/CSARCH2---Cache-Simulation/assets/98384276/f77e7075-55ed-49e8-b313-28e266dc1b81" />
 </p>

 So we use the replacement algorithm, in which it returned 1.
-So we replaced (6) and put (2) now at index 1.
+So we replaced (6) and put (2) now at cache block 1.
 Update the cache misses and the total memory access time.
 <p align="center">
   <img src="https://github.com/Wads01/CSARCH2---Cache-Simulation/assets/98384276/320472a5-3819-475e-bb5d-4fec343dcda8" />
 </p>